myrrlyn/apocrypha.es/priv/pages/series-index.md

 multiple posts due to reddit’s size restrictions, the author’s time constraints, or aesthetics.
 However, some, such as the “Bedtime Stories” collection, are collaborative riffs on a theme by multiple authors acting independently.

+This is sorted by publication date of the first article in the series.